Should I take Dr. Elaine’s™ Soil Food Web School Foundation Courses?

 However, the course taught me to look at soil, rather than make guesses or conclusions based on the fact that I have a wonderful earthworm population.
 And my plants were telling me that I needed to look more closely.

-If you really want to analyse soil biology, and intervene towards soil health, a microscope is your friend.
+If you really want to analyse soil biology, and intervene towards soil health, a microscope is a very helpful tool.
 This course teaches you to use it well and be systematic, and begin to interpret the results.

 However, there is much more to learn, and it might be that what we practice using a soil food web approach is not quite what we thought we would be practicing.
-It appears, the microbiological diversity may be more important than the functional groups.
+It appears microbiological diversity may be more important than the functional groups, and it needs to be integrated with other regenerative approaches.

 As a grower, I am hoping the approach will reduce my weed pressures, further increase plant health, nutrients and productivity.